Miró Wall: Design

 The elements in the mural are colorful and fanciful creatures.
 The 55 × 10 m mural was produced by Joan Gardy Artigas.
 He created the 7,200 tiles based on a design by Miró involving surreal figures and animals.
 Artigas had to work from an image which Miró had created at one-tenth the scale of the finished wall.
 Using that model, he marked out each section on an individual 20 × 36 cm tile.
 The artwork was completed in 1979 and includes the signatures of both artists at the bottom, left-hand corner.
 Miró's signature is undated; Artigas' signature is dated 1979.

 Artigas was a second generation surrealist.
 His father had been a ceramicist for both Picasso and Miró.
 When Artigas' father wanted to retire, Miró brought the younger Artigas back from exile in France, where he had been avoiding the Spanish Francoist regime.
-Artigas junior worked with Miró for twenty years creating other similar sized murals for UNESCO, IBM and the Palacio de Exposiciones y Congresos in Madrid.
+Artigas junior worked with Miró for twenty years creating other similarly sized murals for UNESCO, IBM and the Palacio de Exposiciones y Congresos in Madrid.

 The mural was opened at the same time as the new museum was built.
 It was in the town's market place and had been constructed to hold the art collection of the Cologne businessman, Wilhelm Hack, whose collection had been given to Ludwigshafen.
 Hack saw the new museum as he died in 1985.